For introverts, it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.

 4. We’re very private people.

 Some people enjoy talking about themselves and what’s going on in their lives, whether it’s about something light or something deep.
-I find that whenever I divulge anything remotely personal, I instantly feel a wave of vulnerability wash over me, as if I’ve been exposed to the world.
+I find that whenever I divulge anything remotely personal, I instantly feel a wave of vulnerability wash over me, as if I’m naked and exposed to the world.
 I don’t like for people to know everything about me.
-I’m a very private person, so much so that it took me years to finally decide to try blogging.
-It’s always been easier to put my thoughts into words on a page rather than speaking them aloud.
+I’m a very private person, so much that it took me years to finally decide to try blogging.
+It’s always been easier to put my thoughts into words on a page rather than to speak them aloud.

 Some introverts don’t like talking about themselves.
 It can be easier to think and observe and nod the head rather than engage and participate.